Code-Institute-Submissions/justgin/README.md

 We sell gin.

 Our shop is going to get bigger, and it's going to get harder to choose. justGin is a project, developed as part of my (William Marjoribanks') fourth and final Milestone within the curriculum at Code Institute, Dublin.
+The task was to create an e-commerce site, which provides a service or sells a product, using Stripe payments.

-It has been deployed to [Github Pages]() and the live site, using [Heroku](https://justgin.herokuapp.com/).
+It has been deployed to Heroku, and can be viewed using [this link](https://justgin.herokuapp.com/).

 ---